 '''

-(poke) .vm disassemble mapper/n int[] @ 0#B
+(poke) .vm disassemble expression/n int[] @ 0#B

-(poke) .vm disassemble writer/n int[] @ 0#B
+(poke) .vm disassemble function/n (dump)

 '''

 If a dot-command accepts more than one argument, they are separated using comma characters (,).
 Spaces are generally ignored.

 1.4.3.2 Commands

 Regular poke commands are written in Poke and use different conventions.
 The name of commands follow the same rules as normal Poke identifiers, and do not start with a dot character.